tabrezakhtar/mx-master-reconnect/README.md

 # MX Master Reconnect 🖱️

-Automatically fixes Logitech MX Master mouse Bluetooth connection issues on Windows 11 restarts.

-## The Problem
-MX Master mice often fail to reconnect after Windows 11 restarts due to Bluetooth adapter compatibility issues.
+I noticed that my MX Master mouse often fail to reconnect to Bluetooth after Windows 11 restarts.

-## The Solution
-This script automatically removes and re-pairs your MX Master at startup.
+This script automatically removes and re-pairs the mouse at startup.

 ## Setup